TERREMEMBER/znbase/docs/content/stable/secure/audit-logging/audit-logging-ysql.md

 ## Example

-Use these steps to configure audit logging in a YugabyteDB cluster with bare minimum configurations.
+Use these steps to configure audit logging in a ZNbaseDB cluster with bare minimum configurations.

 ### 1. Enable audit logging

-Start the YugabyteDB Cluster with the following Audit logging Configuration.
+Start the ZNbaseDB Cluster with the following Audit logging Configuration.

     ```
     --ysql_pg_conf="pgaudit.log='DDL',pgaudit.log_level=notice,pgaudit.log_client=ON"